Anthony Flatt here,

-This is Anthony Flatt, today I wanna talk about picking your niche.
-Now, a lot of people talk about niche marketing and finding your niche and finding your passion, and I think having a product or products that target a particular niche is extremely valuable.
+Today I wanna talk about picking your niche.
+Now a lot of people talk about niche marketing, finding your calling and finding your passion, and I think having a product or products that target a particular niche is extremely valuable.

 You’ve got some talent, you’ve got some capabilities, you’ve got some interest in a particular area and you wanna know, “Can I make a business teaching people how to do whatever it is I do in that area or what my knowledge is?”

 Some of the strangest sounding niches have been some of the best.
 Things like teaching your parrot to talk and how to tie hair bows, teaching people how to lose weight and get those 6-pack abs.
 Those were all very good niches.
 Here’s how you define if what your interest is would make a good specialization or not.

 A couple of things.
 First, is there a community?
 Is there a congregation of people who are very passionate about that as well?
 And you can find out if there’s a group of people out there by looking on the internet, seeing if there are forums and other websites that talk about whatever your interest is.
 Go to the bookstores, see if they have magazines and commercial books written on those particular subjects.

 Search for A Keywords

 You can do Google searches, see what the hits on the particular keywords are.
 But, you need to find something that you’re passionate about.
 You also need to most importantly find out if there’s a community of people that are also passionate about that.
 For example, my first product was how to start a wrestling club and it was targeting the youth wrestling niche.